truthixify/haven/SPEC.md

 # **21. Summary**

 Haven Protocol on CKB is a privacy reputation system with a clean and honest architecture.
-The Haven Score is fully public -- on the leaderboard, readable by dApps, verifiable by anyone.
-The identity behind the score is fully private -- known only inside the Phala TEE, stored in a local PostgreSQL database that the TEE hardware protects.
+The Haven Score is fully public: on the leaderboard, readable by dApps, verifiable by anyone.
+The identity behind the score is fully private, known only inside the Phala TEE, stored in a local PostgreSQL database that the TEE hardware protects.

 There is no traditional backend.
 The Phala TEE collects activity, runs scoring every 24 hours (every 5 minutes during testing), requests SP1 proofs, and submits CKB transactions directly.
 The SP1 proof worker is stateless.
 The CKB type script is the final authority.
 If the proof does not verify, the score does not update.

 Users connect their accounts once.
 Everything else is automatic.
 Scores update on a configurable schedule.
 Fees come from their pre-deposited CKBytes.
 They own their score cell and can always reclaim their CKBytes with their private key.
 The notification system keeps users informed of score changes, tier changes, and low balances.

 The Haven SDK makes the score composable across CKB. dApps read scores directly from the chain.
 No Haven server.
 No API key.
 No central dependency.
-This is infrastructure -- built once, used by the entire privacy ecosystem on CKB.
+This is infrastructure, built once and used by the entire privacy ecosystem on CKB.